 How incredible is that?!

-Blacktip sharks are capable of fertilising eggs by themselves – and this process is known as parthenogenesis.
+Blacktip sharks are capable of fertilising eggs by themselves!
+This process is known as parthenogenesis.

 We should point out, however, that it is very uncommon for this to happen.
 Scientists have only found evidence of this twice during many years of DNA testing.

-This, plus the fact that their venom contains 13 different toxins, and the fact that their colour matches their natural environments, means they can ambush and immobilise their prey easily.
-No wonder they’re such efficient predators!
+Additionally, the fact that their venom contains 13 different toxins.
+As well as their colouration matches their natural environments.
+As a result, they can ambush and immobilise their prey easily.
+On the whole, it‘s no wonder they’re such efficient predators!

 Then again, don’t believe the myths: a pack of piranhas can’t strip an animal down to its skeleton in just a few seconds.
 That’s just silly movie and cartoon stuff!

-Get right up close to these fascinating creatures here at our exhibits, and see them in action for yourself.
+Get right up close to these fascinating creatures here at our exhibits.
+Learn plenty of facts about Blue Planet Aquarium for yourself!